 Go to Market

 Given the universal applicability of the Wrike platform to any business pursuit that involves teamwork, just about every possible persona, department or size of enterprise is a potential customer.
-As budgets shift to support digital interactions with customers and employees alike, the challenge comes down to effectively cutting through the noise to grab attention, and offering a great customer experience Creating the right content, sending that content through the right channels and coordinating campaigns aimed at targeted accounts is a complex challenge.
+As budgets of b2b marketing services vendors shift to support digital interactions with customers and employees alike, the challenge comes down to effectively cutting through the noise to grab attention, and offering a great customer experience Creating the right content, sending that content through the right channels and coordinating campaigns aimed at targeted accounts is a complex challenge.

 Getting an enterprise to let an innovative SaaS platform in the front door – in spite of broad pressures to digitize – requires detailed planning and coordination to land customers that fit the desired Ideal Customer Profile (ICP).
 Wrike has dedicated products for the functions of marketing, Project Management Office (PMO), IT and professional services.
 It has received significant kudos from analysts, as evidenced by the recently published Forrester Wave for Collaborative Work Management, for their product leadership.